Bone marrow neoplastic

 Board review style answer #2

 B. Early T cell precursor lymphoblastic leukemia.
 The patient presents with history and exam with concern for hematologic malignancy.
 The peripheral blood smear demonstrates atypical lymphocytes.
 The third figure above depicts flow cytometry revealing blasts (red) with low side scatter and dim CD45.
 The fourth figure shows blasts are positive for CD7 and negative for CD2.
 The fifth figure demonstrates blasts are positive for CD56 and dim positive for CD3.
+The sixth figure shows that the blasts have no expression of CD5.
 In the first figure, bone marrow biopsy is notable for hypercellularity.
 Given these findings in the setting of positive cytoplasmic CD3, CD5 and CD34 and negative CD1a, CD8 and myeloperoxidase, early T cell precursor lymphoblastic leukemia is the most likely diagnosis.

 Answer C (mixed phenotype acute leukemia [MPAL], T / myeloid) is incorrect because the tumor cells in this case lack the expression of CD8 and myeloperoxidase and the immunoprofile meets criteria for early T cell precursor acute lymphoblastic leukemia.
 Answer D (natural killer cell [NK] large granular lymphocytic leukemia) is incorrect because it is not characterized by increased CD34 positive blasts.
 Answer A (adult T cell leukemia) is incorrect because the tumor cells of this entity do not express stem cell markers such as CD34.